 Today we are going to compare the glory of Heaven and the horrors of Hell.
-We will first present a scriptural presentation of Jesus Christ as well as a historical review of the Creation story.
+We will first present a scriptural presentation of Jesus Christ and a historical review of the Creation story.
 All of this is important so that each individual can make an informed decision about whether or not they will accept or reject Jesus Christ as Lord and Savior.
 It will also help individuals to make an informed choice between Heaven and Hell as their final destination.

 Hello to my brothers and sisters.
 I’ve got good news for you.
 Jesus lives!
 Everything else pales in comparison to that glorious fact.
 Some of you know who Jesus is and have accepted Him as your Lord and Savior.
 Please allow me to introduce Him, based on the Scriptures, to those who do not know Him or who may not know Him as well as they should.

-Jesus, the Christ, is the second member of the godhead.
+Jesus, the Christ, is the second member of the Godhead.
 He is the precious Son of God.
-God Himself testified that he is indeed His son.
+God Himself testified that he is indeed His Son.

 Matthew 3:17 (KJV)

-17 And lo a voice from heaven, saying, This is my beloved Son, in whom I am well pleased.
+17 And lo a voice from Heaven, saying, This is my beloved Son, in whom I am well pleased.